DevonGifford/Devotion/README.md

 Feel free to further refine or expand upon this introduction based on your preferences.
 If there's anything else you'd like to add or adjust, please let me know!

-⚠ This project is for educational purposes only and not affiliated with Notion.
+⚠ This project is for educational purposes only and not affiliated with [Notion.so](www.Notion.so)

 <br>